Last updated on April 16th, 2023 at 10:16 am

 Recipe Shortcuts

-This chili sin carne is so good served on its own in a bowl topped with avocado or vegan sour cream.
+This mushroom chilli is so good served on its own in a bowl topped with avocado or vegan sour cream.

 This recipe is great for meal-prepping because like curries and stews, the flavours get better over time.
 It will keep in the fridge in a sealed container for 3-4 days.